You probably know this childhood eye condition by its more common name, lazy eye.

 Amblyopia Treatment Studies (ATS) have helped provide new information on the effect of various amounts of patches.

 Always consider non-compliance in a child where visual acuity is not improving.
-Compliance is difficult to measure, but it is an important factor in determining the success of this therapy.
+Compliance is difficult to measure, but it is an essential factor in determining the success of this therapy.

 In addition to adhesive patches, opaque contact lenses, eyeglass-mounted occluders, and eyeglass tape were used.

-It is important to establish that the vision of the better eye has degraded sufficiently with the chosen therapy.
+It is essential to establish that the vision of the better eye has degraded sufficiently with the chosen therapy.

 Amblyopia treatment studies have helped define the role of the full-time patch versus the part-time patch in patients with amblyopia.

-Studies have shown that, in patients aged 3-7 years with severe amblyopia (visual acuity between 20/100 and 20/400), full-time patching produced an effect similar to that of 6 hours of patching per day.
+Studies have shown that, in patients aged 3-7 years with severe amblyopia (visual acuity between 20/100 and 20/400), full-time patching produced an effect similar to 6 hours of patching per day.

-In a separate study, 2 hours of daily patches produced an improvement in visual acuity similar to that of 6 hours of daily patches when treating moderate amblyopia (visual acuity better than 20/100) in children aged 3 to 7 years.
+In a separate study, 2 hours of daily patches improved visual acuity similar to 6 hours of daily patches when treating moderate amblyopia (visual acuity better than 20/100) in children aged 3 to 7 years.

-In this study, the patch was prescribed in combination with 1 hour of close visual activities.
+In this study, the patch was prescribed with 1 hour of close visual activities.

-Data from amblyopia treatment studies are also available for older patients, although patients younger than 7 years are the best responders to treatment.
+Data from amblyopia treatment studies are also available for older patients, although patients younger than seven years are the best responders to treatment.

 For patients between 7 and 12 years old, studies of treatment with amblyopia suggest that prescribing 2 to 6 hours a day of patching can improve visual acuity, even if the amblyopia has been previously treated.

-Amblyopia treatment studies have also found that about a quarter of children with amblyopia who were successfully treated experience a recurrence within the first year after stopping treatment.
+Studies have also found that about a quarter of children with amblyopia who have successfully treated experience a recurrence within the first year after stopping treatment.

-There is some evidence that having children wear an eye patch for 6 hours a day instead of 2 hours can lead to greater improvement in visual acuity at 10 weeks.
+There is some evidence that having children wear an eye patch for 6 hours a day instead of 2 hours can lead to a more significant improvement in visual acuity at ten weeks.

-The significantly greater improvement in visual acuity seen with the more intense patching protocol suggests that this strategy is worth considering in children with residual amblyopia.
+The significantly more significant improvement in visual acuity seen with the more intense patching protocol suggests that this strategy is worth considering in children with residual amblyopia.
 The results have the following implications: